myrrlyn/website-content/resume.md

 ### Commerical

+> I am being more cautious about concealing details on this page than I strictly
+> need to.
+I am able and willing to talk about the nature of my work in more
+> depth during conversation.
+{:role="complementary" .bq-safe .iso7010 .e023}

 At Fastly, I worked on Fastly’s internal extensions to the H2O web server.
 These extensions are corporate secrets, but involved analysis and management of aggregate ingress traffic.